Tom-Hudson88/Capstone/README.md

  ![renewable generation methods](screen_snips/renewable_world_view.png)

  This is followed by a view of the United States directly compared to Iceland, a country which has greatly invested in hydrothermal generation since the mid-1960’s.
+Clearly, the United States has a long way to go toward clean energy.

 ![renewable US v Iceland](screen_snips/renewable_us_v_iceland.png)